orcc/rvccaltut/net.sf.orcc.tutorial/src/net/sf/orcc/tutorial/l06Priorities/README.md

 Here we have two actions labeled ```InA``` and ```InB```.
 And the line ```InA > InB;``` in the ```priority ... end``` block tells the actor that ```InA``` has a higher priority than ```InB```.
 So in case when tokens will be available on both inputs ```A```and ```B```, the token from input ```A``` always goes to the output fist.

+The following example illustrates how we can give equal priorities to groups of actions.

 ```
 package net.sf.orcc.tutorial.l06Priorities;